This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 What can I do to manage hemarthrosis?

 - Return to activities as directed.
 You may need to wait until your joint is rested or medicines are working.
 Ask if it is safe for you to play sports, such as football, that can cause injury or bleeding.
-Sports can be especially dangerous for people with hemophilia.
+Sports can be especially dangerous if you have hemophilia.

 - Go to physical therapy as directed.
 Your healthcare provider may also recommend that you work with a physical therapist if you have joint damage from hemarthrosis.
 A physical therapist can help improve your joint's range of motion.

-- Ask if you should apply ice to the joint.
-Ice may help reduce pain and swelling.
+- Apply ice to the joint as directed.
+Ice helps reduce pain and swelling.
 Ice can also help prevent tissue damage.
-Use an ice pack, or put ice in a plastic bag and cover it with a small towel.
-Place it on the affected joint for 15 minutes every hour, or as directed.
+Use an ice pack, or put ice in a plastic bag and cover it with a towel.
+Place the ice pack or bag on the affected joint for 15 minutes every hour, or as directed.